The Clear Edge

 Fatima started with visibility, not solutions.

 She used a simple Notion database with columns for: Task Description, Time Spent, Client Name, Repeatable?
-(Yes/No), Judgment Required (High/Medium/Low).
+(Yes/No), and Judgment Required (High/Medium/Low).

-60% of her time was spent on repetitive tasks requiring minimal judgment.
+After 7 days, the pattern was clear: 60% of her time went to repetitive tasks that required minimal judgment.

 The Repetitive Work

-Content scheduling across platforms: 8 hours weekly
+Content scheduling across platforms: 8 hours weekly.

-Client reporting: 6 hours weekly
+Client reporting: 6 hours weekly.

-Engagement monitoring: 4 hours weekly
+Engagement monitoring: 4 hours weekly.

-Approval workflows: 3 hours weekly
+Approval workflows: 3 hours weekly.

 Total repetitive work: 21 hours weekly out of 50 hours total.